nazuke/SEOMacroscope/README.md

 * Reporting metadata about each found URL.
 * Generating an HrefLang Matrix, for multilingual websites.
 * Isolating scans to URL subsets.
-* Extraction and report of telephone number and email links.
+* Extraction and reporting of telephone number and email links.

 ### SEO functionality includes: